-Rev. William Barber is reviving MLK’s poor people’s campaign.
+Reverend William Barber is reviving MLK’s poor people’s campaign.
 He got arrested the first day of protests.

 — Poor People's Campaign (@UniteThePoor) May 14, 2018

-In Kansas City, MO, protestors sat down in the street to impede traffic.
+In Kansas City, Missouri, protestors sat down in the street to impede traffic.

 HAPPENING NOW: Over a hundred Missourians have shut down the streets leading to the state capitol with the #PoorPeoplesCampaign.
 The people united will never be defeated. #FightFor15 pic.twitter.com/YjjA9gnCac